 Local and Regional EV Planning Partners

-Like statewide and multistate partners, local and regional planning organizations can play a key role in connecting stakeholders and identifying available funding, as well as in providing technical expertise.
+Like statewide and multistate partners, local, Tribal, and regional planning organizations can play a key role in connecting stakeholders and identifying available funding, as well as in providing technical expertise.

-Clean Cities coalitions comprise a national initiative with affiliated local, State, or regional stakeholder groups that provide both technical assistance at all project stages and access to local partners for EVSE projects.
-Planning agencies accept input from stakeholders to develop transportation plans for the coming years, providing opportunities to partner on coordination of EVSE projects throughout a region or State and for programming funding that flows through these planning agencies to such projects.
+Clean Cities coalitions comprise a national initiative with affiliated local, State, or regional stakeholder groups that provide both technical assistance at all project stages and access to local partners for EV infrastructure projects.
+Planning agencies accept input from stakeholders to develop transportation plans for the coming years, providing opportunities to partner on coordination of EV infrastructure projects throughout a region or State and for programming funding that flows through these planning agencies to such projects.

-Clean Cities coalitions are well positioned to help connect rural entities with local partners for EVSE projects.
-These coalitions engage with more than 16,000 stakeholders across the United States.
+Clean Cities coalitions are well positioned to help connect rural entities with local partners for developing and executing EVSE projects.
+These coalitions engage with more than 20,000 stakeholders across the United States.
 Typical coalition members include:

 - Automotive businesses and dealerships;